jonathanlin0/lloydgpt-data/data/main.md

 If you don't pay for a term, you cannot attend the major event the term after (camping trip, ski trip, and beach trip).
 If you do not pay two terms in a row, your membership with Lloyd will be dropped.

 Sometimes, we reimburse you through the Lloyd PTA, which means we fill out a ticket, and Caltech has to approve it and send you the reimbursement.
 This can take up to a week or two.
 But you can send a reminder to the treasurer just in case they forgot to submit the reimbursement!

+## Personal data about people

+Jonathan Lin is a rising sophomore at Caltech studying Computer Science.
+He is originally from Texas.